Eboubaker/Eboubaker/README.md

 - 👀 I’m interested in Web developement
 - 🌱 I’m currently learning Svelte
 - 💞️ I’m looking to collaborate on Web Developement with Laravel
-- 📫 How to reach me: email me at eboubakkar@gmailcom
+- 📫 How to reach me: email me at eboubakkar@gmail.com

 <!---
 ZOLDIK0/ZOLDIK0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.